Aljgutier/aljgutier.github.io/posts/Financial Markets/20200930-MarketCycle.md

  Essential insights are gained by plotting the dfmc, *mcnr* variable with the *fmplot()* and observing the detailed market cycle behavior.
 Numerous insights are observed from annotations for Bull Markets and recessions, which are useful for understanding market behavior and thus building a market cycle prediction model.
 Additional insight is learned by zooming into specific dates and comparing the *mktcycle* plot with line plots of the market *close* price.

- The *fmcycles* function also generates variables that are essential for developing a market cycle prediction model.
+ The *fmcycles* function generates variables that are essential for developing a market cycle prediction model.
 The *mkt* variable is employed in a machine learning prediction model, as the target variable (i.e., "label").
-It is important to note that the *mcnr* variable is not appropriate to use as a prediction variable, since it is derived retroactively from future dates, as is the target variable *mkt*.
-Additional variables generated by *fmcycle()* and useful for machine learning are *mucdown*, *mcdup*, and *mcupm* signals, as described earlier in this article.
+It is important to note that the *mcnr* variable is not appropriate to use as a prediction variable, since it is derived retroactively from future dates, and would result in leakage.
+Additional variables generated by *fmcycle()* that are useful for machine learning are *mucdown*, *mcdup*, and *mcupm*.
 These variables will be explored further in Parts 2 and 3 of this article series.